frasermarlow/singer-getting-started/README.md

 `$ sudo apt install -y pylint`

-Then there's Python itself.
+Then there's Python itself, or more precisely the specific version of Python we need per tap or target.
 The Ubuntu instance we set up comes preinstalled with Python version 3.8.2.
 We know this because running the command

 `$ python3 --version`